Doogiemuc/liquido-backend-spring/doc/readme_liquidio_tech.md

 # Data Model

+## User and Account Management

+Every `user` is `member` of a `team`.
+A `user` may be a member in several `teams`.
+Even with the same email address.
+Every `team` has one `admin`.
+The `admin` of a `team` is the only one who can create polls.
+A `Team` holds `polls`.
+Every `user` can add his `proposal` to a `poll`.
+Every user is only allowed to have exactly one `proposal` in each `poll`.
+Only the admin is allowed to add several `porposals` to a `poll` in his `team`.

+The `admin` starts the `voting phase` of a `poll`.
+Then every `member` of the `team` can cast his vote in this poll.

+//TODO: Should it be possible to allow other `users` to cast their vote?
+Only for specifically invited users?
+Or also for completely public polls?
+//      Hey this is easy.
+Voting is anonymous anyway: Admin can simply send valid Right2Votes to anyone.
+Not just registered users.
+//TODO: Need extra page to really cast a vote anonymously.
+No login required.
+Only a valid right2Vote token.

 ## Process Model from an idea to a Law

  - At first there is a short rough idea.
 (NEW_IDEA)